ivofdcarvalho/resume/README.md

 # Resume Project

 This project aims to develop my skills as a developer by forcing me to use technologies that I don't usually practice.
 At the same time, this project also serves to create a curriculum page to present to anyone who might be interested.
-The following technologies will be used:test
+The following technologies will be used:

  - **HTML**
  - **CSS**